 Investing in real estate is one of the few things that you can buy without having to pay the full purchase price.
 Typically, purchasing a property requires 20% down, meaning when you have $100,000 to spend you can purchase a property worth $500,000.
 The equity growth is based on the full value of the asset.
 Which means if the asset grew 10%, you’re looking at a $50,000 increase in equity compared to $10,000 if you had invested that money in, say, stocks.
 For more information on this topic, check out our full blog on investing in real estate versus stocks.

 INVESTING IN PRE-CONSTRUCTION

-Investing in pre-construction condo developments are a great way to make a high return and start building your real estate portfolio.
-The beauty of pre-construction properties is that they require less up front and have an attractive deposit structure.
-A typical pre-construction property will require 15% down over the first year with another 5% due three to four years later when the building is ready for occupancy.
+Investing in pre-construction condo developments are a great way to make a high return and start to build your investment portfolio.
+The beauty of pre-construction condos is that they require less up front and have an attractive deposit structure.
+A typical pre-construction condo will require 15% down over the first year with another 5% due three to four years later when the building is ready for occupancy.
 That’s 20% over three or four years, compared to a house which requires 20% upfront.